“Life gets better when you create an inspiring environment that serves you and your business.” – Sara Rez

 One of the most exciting parts about being able to work from home is having the ability to make the space your own.
 Whether you are creative, or simplicity is what suits you best, creating your workspace at home allows you to make the space look however you would like.
 It is important to take pride in how your workspace will look.
 Think about a colour scheme that speaks to you and don’t be afraid to use it; a splash of colour can bring a room to life!
 Find out which colour suits you best in our Human Responses to Colour Guide.

-There are so many ways to add some creativity into your space such as choosing unique office supplies or furniture.
+There are so many ways to add some creativity to your space such as choosing unique office supplies or furniture.
 Look into organizational tools that leave your office looking neat and stylish.
 Perhaps you’d like to have some plants in your office or even an abstract painting.
-If you have a company logo, or want to brand your business, find a way to incorporate your brand into the space, this will bring the whole space together!
+If you have a company logo or want to brand your business, find a way to incorporate your brand into space, this will bring the whole space together!

 Lighting is very important; you want to make sure the lighting conditions are suitable for you.
 Perhaps during the day you would prefer natural lighting instead of electrical lighting.